bio-phys/trimem/README.md

-# Trimem
+# TriLmp

-**Trimem** is a python package for the Monte Carlo simulation of lipid membranes according to the Helfrich theory [^Helfrich1973].
+**TriLmp** is a modified version of the **Trimem** python package for the Monte Carlo simulation of lipid membranes according to the Helfrich theory [^Helfrich1973].
+It allows for the direct use for MD simulations in connection with LAMMPS via the python interface of the latter.
+Hereby the calculation of the surface repulsion is dealt with by LAMMPS instead of Trimem.

 [^Helfrich1973]: Helfrich, W. (1973) Elastic properties of lipid bilayers:
   Theory and possible experiments.
 Zeitschrift für Naturforschung C,